We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 - drugs policy in Sweden and internationally

 The use and misuse of, and the addiction to, drugs need to be analysed from a social perspective and related to social, cultural and political factors.
-Among other things, the consequences of individualisation, medicalisation and economisation are analysed in our research, with regard to individuals as well as the healthcare system and drugs policy.
+Among other things, the consequences of individualisation, medicalisation and economisation are analysed in our research, with regard to individuals as well as the healthcare system and drug policy.

 The research is often based on an actor perspective, where the individuals’ reasons for drug use and the various functions and areas of use are central.
-Both qualitative and quantitative methods (interviews, surveys, register data, ethnography) are used, and in our projects we like to cooperate with practitioners, user organisations and persons with drug experiences of their own.
+Both qualitative and quantitative methods (interviews, surveys, register data, ethnography) are used, and in our projects, we like to cooperate with practitioners, user organisations and persons with drug experiences of their own.

 Structural and ecosocial inequality